Get the FREE one-click dictionary software for Windows

 - take away, bear off, bear away, carry away

-Type of: bring home the bacon [informal], come through, come up trumps [Brit, informal], deliver the goods, kill, remove, succeed, take, take away, turn up trumps [Brit, informal], win, withdraw
+Type of: bring home the bacon [informal], come through, come up trumps [Brit, informal], deliver the goods, remove, succeed, take, take away, turn up trumps [Brit, informal], win, withdraw